2007 Grant Recipients

 $4,000

-Pet-O-Mat is a portable interactive art exhibit contained within a rotating sandwich vending machine.
-In place of sandwiches several dozen curious sculptures bearing resemblance to furry desert or household pets created from found objects (fur, hair, bone) will be on view through the clear Plexiglas windows of each compartment.
-Viewers can rotate the drum for a full visual tour of all the inhabitants, and if they so choose, insert a coin for an opportunity to touch, or pet, the pet.
+Pet-O-Mat was a portable, interactive art exhibit contained within a rotating sandwich vending machine.
+In place of sandwiches, several dozen curious sculptures bearing resemblance to furry desert or household pets were on view through the clear, Plexiglas windows of each compartment.
+These fuzzy creatures were created from found objects such as fur, hair or bone.
+Viewers rotated the drum for a full visual tour of all the inhabitants, and if they so chose, inserted a coin for an opportunity to touch, or pet, the pet.

-The vending machine will be placed in a high tech office building or other such location for unsuspecting lunching workers to encounter.
-This project is designed to bring surreal sculpture into the everyday work experience, injecting art, humor, and the element of surprise into a world otherwise occupied by prosaic concerns.
+The vending machine was placed in a high tech office building or other such location for unsuspecting lunching workers to encounter.
+This project was designed to bring surreal sculpture into the everyday work experience, injecting art, humor, and an element of surprise into a world otherwise occupied by prosaic concerns.

 Serpent Mother